 Credible Research and Communication Insight.
 Dr. Cohen's education includes psychology degrees at UCLA and USC.
 Her career began with teaching research design to psychology graduate students and facilitating communication courses for business professionals.
 With 30 years of trial consulting experience, she consistently spots the issues relevant to jurors.
-Dr. Cohen commented for CNN and other media outlets.
-She is sought after to speak at bar associations on jurors' decision-making behavior, detecting deception, and elimination of bias.
+She is sought after to speak at bar associations and media outlets on jurors' decision-making behavior, detecting deception, and elimination of bias.

 Consumer Survey Expert.
 Dr. Cohen's surveys have been accepted in Federal Court as an expert in consumer studies for trademark infringement cases.
-Through familiarity with defining the universe, she is able to validly measure likelihood of confusion rates among consumers.
+Through familiarity with defining the universe, she validly measures likelihood of confusion rates among consumers.

 Dr. Cohen's History of Invited Speaking Engagements: Cynthia_Cohen_Invited_Speaking_Engagements.pdf

 Law Firm and Bar Association CLE Seminars